KevinLizg/Graduation-Project/GraduationProject/README.md

 # Educational games for GCSE maths

 The project title is Educational games for GCSE maths.
+My name is Zigen Li and my kcl student number is K21026232.
+I am a student from MSc Advanced Computing.
 The project supervisor is Dr Ian Kenny.
 The project is a website called 'Just Math It' and the project framework is Flask.

 ## Project File Structure
 - **static**

     ***Some of the static files are referenced by [Themeum](http://www.themeum.com/) and  [WrapPixel](https://wrappixel.com/).***

     - **CSS**: stores CSS files